nicm42/100-days-of-code-v2/log 2.md

 **Day 57: 13th February 2021**
 Today's React video was a long one about authentication.
 And I discovered the coding part is done, there's just some other bits to go.
 But It's definitely got to the point where it's more complicated than I need to do for my initial projects to practise React.
 So I may be coming back to bits later.
 I also updated the Readmes on a couple of projects to add more detail.
 I will get through them all eventually.

+**Day 58: 14th February 2021**
+I finished off the Readmes, which went quicker with the tennis in the background.
+Some of them are all about the animation, so I found something that would screenshot video and save to gif.
+Although those files get big really quickly!
+I also finished off the Wes Bos Beginner's React course.
+Today's videos were all about building and deploying to various places.
+Vercel just didn't seem to play well with Firebase, but Netlify was easy.
+I skipped the one about deploying to your own server, as I don't have one.
+And then the one about ejecting from Create-React-App was useful, as I'd heard about it but knew nothing about it except that you can't reverse it.
+I can see why it would be useful.